What is New Hampshire famous for

-Granite, Primaries, and Lakes are some of the things we instantly associate with New Hampshire, but besides these what is New Hampshire famous for?
+Granite, Primaries, and Lakes are some of the things we instantly associate with New Hampshire, but besides these, what is New Hampshire famous for?

 Located in New England, New Hampshire shares internal borders with Massachusetts to the south, Vermont to the west, Maine to the east, and an international border with Canada (Ontario).
 New Hampshire is the fifth smallest state, and with roughly 1.3 million residents, it’s the 10th least populous.

-So, let’s explore what is New Hampshire famous for!
+So, let’s explore what New Hampshire is famous for!

 10 Things New Hampshire is famous for